plausible/website/_articles/plausible-the-more-accurate-alternative-to-google-analytics.md

 **How do we tackle this at Plausible?** Plausible does not use any data sampling or modeling by default.
 We collect and store 100% of the data regardless of how many pageviews you have.
 The stats in your dashboard reflect 100% accurate data of what happens on your site.

-However, on some dashboard views that have a lot of data such as those with more than 20 million pageviews, we apply limited data sampling to help the dashboard load as fast as possible.
-We show a clear note in your dashboard when you're viewing a report with sampled data.
+However, on some dashboard views that have a lot of data such as those with more than 20 million pageviews, we apply [​limited data sampling](https://plausible.io/docs/dashboard-faq#does-plausible-do-data-sampling) to help the dashboard load as fast as possible.

 ## In conclusion